PRODUCTS & SOLUTIONS

 Novel Automated Strain Mapping Solution for TEM/STEM (Patent pending) based on nanobeam precession diffraction patterns and STEM reference image acquisition.
 Precision up to 0.02% (200kV FEG) with spatial resolution < 2 nm (FEG TEM).
-In combination with TOPSPIN simultaneous orientation /phase /strain /STEM maps are possible.
+In combination with TOPSPIN acquisition of simultaneous orientation /phase /strain /STEM maps are possible.